 The transfer problem is of interest for several reasons.
 It has played a large role in the development of theoretical models in international economics.
 In economic history, a range of economic effects have been attributed to transfers, without much formal modelling.
 Transfers can be viewed as large-scale experiments with which to test models of the terms of trade.
 And models of transfers are needed to predict the effects of current transfers, such as development aid.
-For example, the effect of foreign aid or the repatriation of labour income on a developing economy seems likely to depend on the degree of access to capital markets.

-Our work has shown how the predicted effects of a transfer depend on (a) international borrowing and lending and (b) supply-side responses.
-We also found that evaluations of how much consumption-smoothing was possible through international capital markets require that we carefully control for shocks other than the transfer.
-Our results indicate that a dynamic general equilibrium model of the current account and terms of trade, and which combines the transfer with historical changes in government spending and in productivity, does remarkably well in matching the key features of French macroeconomic history after the Franco-Prussian war.
-This is so even though we have studied the nineteenth century using parameter values from the twentieth century, rather than selecting parameter values to improve the fit of the sample paths.
+Our work has shown how the predicted effects of a transfer depend on (a) international borrowing and lending, (b) supply-side responses, and (c) the degree of home bias in preferences.
+We also found that (d) evaluations of how much consumption smoothing was possible through international capital markets require that we carefully control for shocks other than the transfer.
+These four characteristics could also be taken into account in assessing contemporary transfers.
+For example, the response of a recipient's terms of trade to a transfer made by a government or international organization or to the repatriation of labour income may depend on the openness of private capital markets.

+Our results indicate that a dynamic, general equilibrium model of the current account and terms of trade, which combines the transfer with historical changes in government spending and in productivity, does remarkably well in matching the key features of French macroeconomic history after the Franco-Prussian War.
+This is so even though (a) we have sought to match sample paths, rather than the weaker criterion of matching moments, and (b) we have studied the nineteenth century using parameter values from the twentieth century, rather than selecting parameter values to improve the fit of these paths.

-Given the vast size of the transfer, one might expect its effects to be glaringly obvious in the macroeconomic data, to the point where one need not even try to measure other shocks.
+Given the great size of the transfer, one might expect its effects to be glaringly obvious in the macroeconomic data, to the point where one need not even try to measure other shocks.
 Popular history often made this assumption, and attributed large economic effects to the indemnity.
-On the contrary, we find that changes in fiscal policy and in aggregate productivity are both needed and able in order to fit French and German macroeconomic history, especially with respect to the movements of GDP and consumption.
+On the contrary, we find that changes in fiscal policy and in aggregate productivity are both needed in order to fit French and German macroeconomic history, especially with respect to the movements of output and consumption.
 This finding is striking evidence of the importance of international capital markets in the late nineteenth century.